Marble House, the Bellevue Avenue Historical District © Daderot

 The Bellevue Avenue Historical District in Newport, Rhode Island, is home to some of the grandest, most ostentatious mansions in the American architectural canon.
-Eleven in total, including Kingscote, Marble House and The Breakers, these enormous residences are important milestones in tracing the development of America's social history (seven of the properties are now National Historic Landmarks.
+Eleven in total, including Kingscote, Marble House, and The Breakers, these enormous residences are important milestones in tracing the development of America's social history and seven of the properties are now National Historic Landmarks.

 Address: Bellevue Avenue Historic District, Newport

-Telephone: Visitor Centre: (401) 847-1000
+Telephone: Visitor Centre: (401) 847 1000

-Admission: Five-mansion tour: $31.50 (adults), $10 (youths 6-17).
+Admission: Five-mansion tour: $35 adults, $12 children 6-17.
 Other tours are also available.